Cacauu/YALowPowerMode/Readme.md

 *Note: YALowPowerMode requires Swift 2.2 or higher.*

 ##Usage

+At the moment, YALowPowerMode can either be installed manually or using Cocoapods.
+To use Cocoapods, add the following line to your Podfile:

+	pod ‘YALowPowerMode’

+Swift Package Manager (and maybe Carthage) are to follow eventually.

 Just create an instance of YALowPowerMode and you’re ready to go (in other words: You’re ready to access the *isActivated* property)!

 	var lowPowerMode: YALowPowerMode = YALowPowerMode()